Shaw Heights, Colorado

 Shaw Heights is an unincorporated community and a census-designated place (CDP) located in and governed by Adams County, Colorado, United States.
-The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
-The population of the Shaw Heights CDP was 5,116 at the United States Census 2010.
+The CDP is part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
+The population of the Shaw Heights CDP was 5,185 at the United States Census 2020.
 The Westminster post office (Zip code 80031) serves the area.

 Geography

 The Shaw Heights CDP has an area of 1.816 km2, including 0.002 km2 of water.